bdpedigo/networks-course/docs/slides/welcome.md

 - I will be available ~2:20-2:45pm ET (or when everyone leaves) - think of this as extra office hours
 - Syllabus: [https://bdpedigo.github.io/networks-course/syllabus.html](https://bdpedigo.github.io/networks-course/syllabus.html) (please review)
 - Calendar: [https://bdpedigo.github.io/networks-course/calendar.html](https://bdpedigo.github.io/networks-course/calendar.html)
+- **Everything will be on the course website** above, not going to use Blackboard for much.
+- Class communication will be via **Discord**.

 ---
 # Grading